Open-EO/openeo-vue-components/README.md

 **Properties:**

 - `data` (object): Any object (i.e. object, array or null)
 - `collapseAfter` (integer|null): The number of elements to display for each object or array until a "show all" button is shown.
 Set to `null` to show all elements.
+Defaults to `10`.

 ### `Process`